Downsizing?

 It's Not Over

-Yet, when it comes to your home, if you are still relatively mobile, there should be no excuse of feeling stuck where you are.
+When it comes to your home, if you're still relatively mobile, there should be no excuse for feeling stuck where you are.
 The Watty Way can help.

-Though you might not feel like a spring chicken, there is still a lot you can do.
+While you might not feel like a spring chicken, there's still lots you can do.
 Plus, what you do most likely have if you've been owning your home for a good while is some money saved up, or a least a good chunk of equity.
-If you are wondering what your home is worth to calculate your equity, I will give you a simple, safe calculation (if you are in Waterloo Region).
-Assuming you have simply been maintaining your home, and staying on top of the necessities, like HVAC (Heating Ventilation and Air Conditioning), your exterior of windows and doors, plus roof, then take your property taxes and multiply them by 115...
+If you're wondering what your home is worth to calculate your equity, I will give you a simple, safe calculation (if you are in Waterloo Region).
+Assuming you have simply been maintaining your home, and staying on top of the necessities, like HVAC (Heating Ventilation and Air Conditioning), your exterior windows and doors, plus roof, then take your property taxes and multiply them by 115.
 Wow, that's a fair chunk of change!

 Get Help Now